 We envision a world where each individual and community has the resources needed to improve their own lives, to lift themselves and future generations from poverty, and to live happy, meaningful lives.

-These are the driving principles that inform not only our work, but the values we cherish in our own lives.
+These are the driving principles that inform not only our work, but the values we seek to reach in our own lives...

 Do the Most Good

 In life.
 Every day.
 Choices and decisions should be made from the perspective of having the greatest possible impact.
 Maybe not always for today, but for long-term sustainability.

 Allow an honest heart and a moral compass to guide you.